 I know I say this a lot, but the Pismo Beach Dunes are possible one of the coolest things in California.
 I’ve seen nothing like them before!!
 Aka the Oceano Dunes State Vehicular Recreation Area (SVRA), the dunes stretch for miles and miles.
 It feels like you are wandering the desert.

 But they’re ocean side and at some points, you can see the water and waves crashing in the distance.
 It’s wild.
 Right now dune buggies are not allowed, but sometimes they are so you have to be careful if you are walking by foot.
 I recommend coming at sunset!

 7. Wine Taste in Paso Robles

 There are just many wineries for tastings for day trips from Downtown SLO.
-You can do to Edna Valley, sure, but I instead recommend driving the 40 minutes up to Paso Robles for wine tasting some of the best of California.
+You can do Edna Valley, sure, but I instead recommend driving the 40 minutes up to the city of Paso Robles for wine tasting some of the best of California.
 My favorite wineries are:

 - Tooth and Nail (it’s a castle!)

 - Justin (drool-worthy and has an Inn on site!)

 The Hearst Castle is a National Historic Landmark and is incredibly beautiful (think Roman pillars next to a blue pool, crazy ornate details and art everywhere inside, huge gardens with flowers.
 It’s a THING.)